 If you notice someone acting out of control in the main hospital building, you should dial 2-0000 for which response team?

 Your photo ID name badge should:

 a.
-Be worn at all times while you’re in the building.
+Be worn at all times while you are in the building

 b.
-Returned to the security office or to Volunteer Services when done volunteering forever.
+Be returned to Security or to Volunteer Services when done volunteering forever

 Donations to UW Health are managed by the University of Wisconsin Foundation, a publicly supported charitable organization under 501(c)(3) of the Internal Revenue Code.